KevinGDialpad/async-ds-experiment/README.md

 ## The transition
 While we have both Python 2 and 3 code using the datastore, Python 2 uses ds/ while Python 3 uses ads/.
 Moving a module to Python 3 means using the async syntax and using ads/ (even though it makes synchronous calls under the hood).

 When everything is on Python 3, nothing is calling ds/.
-We can move all the ds/ code to ads/ and remove the wrapper code. ads/ is now asynchronous and ds/ can disappear.
+We can move all the ds/ code to ads/ and remove the synchronous transport layer (from ds) and the wrapper code (from ads). ads/ is now asynchronous and ds/ can disappear.
 We can even rename ads/ to ds/ after that.

 # Current output
 ## Python 2